-There were discretionary pension increases made in the year ended 30 September 2023 of 7.6% on the initial pension for members who retired early between April 2022 and Dec 2022 (2022: none).
+There were no discretionary pension increases made in the year ended 30 September 2024 (2023: 7.6%).

 Transfer Values Paid

 Cash equivalents paid during the year were calculated and verified as prescribed in Section 94(1) of the Pension Schemes Act 1993.
 No allowance was made in the calculation for any discretionary benefits.